auth0/Guardian.swift/README.md

 let loadedKey = try DataRSAPrivateKey(data: data)
 ```

-But if you just want to store inside iOS Keychain
+But if you just want to store inside iOS Keychain,

 ```swift
 let signingKey = try KeychainRSAPrivateKey.new(with: "com.myapp.mytag")
 ```

-It will create it and store it automatically under the supplied tag, if you want to retrieve it using the tag
+it will create it and store it automatically under the supplied tag.If you want to retrieve it using the tag :

 ```swift
 let signingKey = try KeychainRSAPrivateKey(tag: "com.myapp.mytag")